-Basil Salad with Heirloom Tomatoes is a celebration of mid-summer, when the basil is going gangbusters and heirloom tomatoes are in their glory days.
+My Basil Salad is a celebration of mid-summer, when the basil is going gangbusters and heirloom tomatoes are in their glory days.
 This is a simple, healthy salad that will delight friends and family with bold flavor and gorgeous color.

 Basil fills in for lettuce in this epic summer salad!

-There’s nothing revolutionary about this recipe except that I’ve used basil and only basil for my greens, and the payoff is huge.
+There’s nothing revolutionary about this basil salad recipe except that I’ve used basil and only basil for my greens, and the payoff is huge.
 Talk about explosive flavor!
 I love using herbs as the base for salads, it’s a nice change of pace and nobody expects it.
-If you’re intrigued by the idea check out these other herb salads on the blog~
+I love to get creative with my summer salads…

 I can’t imagine a better way to revel in summer basil…

-pick the freshest leaves for this salad, living plants are best, whether they’re from your garden, the nursery, or the supermarket.
+Pick the freshest leaves for a basil salad ~ living plants are best, whether they’re from your garden, the nursery, or the supermarket.
 Plan to assemble everything just before serving while the leaves are still quivering.
 Add some colorful heirloom tomatoes, either full size or cherries, thin rounds of bright red onion, and lots of toasted pine nuts.
 There’s no cheese to weigh this salad down, it’s light as a feather and pure heaven.

 Heirloom tomatoes show their true colors only after they’ve been sliced.